-I was talking with a group of pastors in Rwanda a few months back, and they asked me to tell them what it meant to be a Purpose Driven Church in as simple a way as possible.
+I was talking with a group of pastors in Rwanda a few months back, and they asked me to tell them what it meant to be a Purpose Driven church in as simple a way as possible.
 I said to them that the simplest way I know how to express what it means to be Purpose Driven is “to build Jesus’ church the way that Jesus wants it built.”
 Jesus shows us how to build his church in both what he taught and what he modeled.

 Being Purpose Driven means you’re seeking as a church to do all that Jesus taught his church to do.
 “A great commitment to the great commandment and the great commission will grow a great church.”
-In the great commandment and great commission of Jesus you find him talking about the five purposes of evangelism, fellowship, discipleship, ministry and mission.
+In the great commandment and great commission of Jesus you find him talking about the five purposes of evangelism, fellowship, discipleship, ministry, and mission (Matthew 28:18-20).
 He talks about these purposes not only in these two passages, but also throughout his ministry – possibly most clearly in his teaching to the disciples the night before he went to the cross in John 13-17.
 It is his church that we are building, so obviously we are going to do the things that he taught us to do in building it.

 To be Purpose Driven is to have a ministry to the crowd and a ministry to the disciples.
 The crowd is the community around you who does not yet know Christ or has not yet connected with the Body of Christ as a place to grow and serve.
 The disciples, stating the obvious, are the group of believers in your church that you are seeking to help to grow in fulfilling God’s purposes in their lives.